flumedb/flumeview-level/README.md

 }
 ```

-If you've created indexes that are Arrays, have a read of how Arrays and other value are ordered [here](https://github.com/deanlandolt/bytewise#order-of-supported-structures) (flumeview-level uses [charwise](https://github.com/dominictarr/charwise) for ordering, but this is based on [bytewise](https://github.com/deanlandolt/bytewise))
+If you've created indexes that are Arrays (quite likely), you need to understand how Arrays and other value are ordered by leveldb.
+This is because using leveldb is all about ordering keys so that you can do queries efficiently.
+Because of the way a log-structured-merge-tree works (what level is) it can read adjacent records quickly (with a single seek) but jumping around is not as fast.
+Read about the pattern of ordering of keys/ indexes flumeview-level uses [here](https://github.com/deanlandolt/bytewise) (actually uses [charwise](https://github.com/dominictarr/charwise) under the hood, but follows the bytewise spec).

 Example of more advanced query: